SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 	self initializeEvents
 ```

-We can initialize the events for this element to allow us to drag it
+We can initialize the events for this element to allow us to drag it.

 ```st
 BlLetter>>initializeEvents